opencrvs/infrastructure/charts/opencrvs-services/README.md

   - OpenCRVS requires an Ingress controller for HTTP/S routing.
   - [Traefik](https://doc.traefik.io/traefik/) is recommended; see Quickstart for installation steps.

-- **Cert-manager** required for traefik to issue valid SSL Certificate from Lets Encrypt.
-For more information how to issue valid SSL Certificates using cert-manager please check official documentation.

 - **(Optional, Recommended) DNS Access:**
   - You'll need to configure DNS to route your OpenCRVS hostname to the ingress controller's external IP.